timh1975/SoftwareEngineeringPortfolio/week12.md

 ## Code Review 1 ##

-In the branch tab in GitHub, I could see that the below feature branch was ready for review (fig 1)
+In the branch tab in GitHub, I could see that the below feature branch was ready for review (fig 1).
+The workflow requires that a Code Review is undertaken and only merged into the development branch until approved.
+This is to ensure code quality is applied to the pull request.
+Often, I have noticed that merge requests have merge conflicts as discussed below.

 ![](images/week12-review1-ready.png "")